vid/SenseBase/README.md

 SenseBase uses standalone services for annotations, retrieving searches, and other functions.

 A few sample services are provided.
-Start then by executing `grunt services`.
 Edit them by making them available in your local-site.json.

 # Acknowledgement